apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

 <div class="centered">
 <img src="/images/2024/allen-image-playground.jpg">
+My reaction to this was, “Hmm. 🤔”
 </div>

-My reaction to this was, “Hmm. 🤔”

-Instead of just using an emoji, like it's 2023, I wanted to generate an image of myself with this expression.
+Instead of just using an emoji, like it's 2023, I wanted to generate an image of myself with a “hmm” expression.
 So I tried some prompts like “hmm”, “hand on chin thinking”, and the 🤔 emoji itself.
 I tried both the "illustration" and "animation" styles.
 Eventually I did get images that evoked “hmm” – though not how I originally imagined.

 <div class="centered">
 <img src="/images/2024/image-playground-hmm.jpg">